danikf/tik4net/README.md

-TLDR, do I make it go?
+TLDR, how do I make it go?
 ===
 Righteo, straight to it then: